jiaqidux/blackjack/README.md

 ---

-## Simulating Strategies
+## The Monte Carlo Simulator

-To confirm that the analytically computed strategy performs better in practice, the project includes a `simulator(N, strategy)` function, which plays N complete automated rounds using a given strategy profile and records the running history.
+To prove the strategy tables work, the `simulator(N, strategy)` function plays N automated rounds.

-The simulation engine manages a full six-deck shoe, tracking deck penetration and reshuffling automatically when cards run low.
-It handles every branch of live play, including hitting, doubling down, and splitting.
-Splitting is resolved using a queue system (`hands_to_play`) to process split hands sequentially against the same dealer hand, allowing split branches to be hit further and evaluated independently.

-Net profit or loss is tracked in bet units rather than currency, keeping results independent of stake size.
-Two alternative strategies were implemented for baseline comparison:
-* A random strategy that chooses uniformly among legal actions.
-* A naive dealer-style strategy that hits on any total below 17 and stands otherwise.

-Running all three profiles over thousands of rounds confirms empirically that the analytically computed strategy minimizes long-run losses, even though it does not eliminate the house edge entirely.
+* It initializes a 6-deck shoe and handles deck penetration, reshuffling only when cards run out.
+*It iterates through hands using a queue system (hands_to_play), which efficiently handles split hands by appending newly split branches to the queue for sequential evaluation.
+*It applies the injected strategy function to make decisions, tracking doubles and busts.
+*Finally, it triggers the dealer's drawing rules and compares totals, keeping a running tally of net units (bankroll performance).
+It returns a detailed history array used for visualization.

 ---